Running an Open-Source Business?! No such thing easier than that!

 Yeah, it is.

-But if you really have the feeling to change the world, give it a try.
+But if you really have the strong feeling that you want to change the world, give it a try.
 Let me take you on a journey, how to create a successful Open-Source Business.
 As a foreword, it's not only the technology that matters.
 In 2011, I have received the Eclipse Community Award in the category "Best Application" for my Eclipse RCP software OpenChrom .
-It took me ~10 years to find an Open-Source Business model.
-Honestly, I did almost every mistake one can do.
+It took me ~10 years to find an appropriate Open-Source Business model.
+Honestly, I tapped into almost every mistake one can do.
 So let me share my mistakes and misinterpretations with you.
-It will be funny.
-I'm sure that you'll say: Why did you do that!? :-).
+I'm sure that you'll say: Why on earth did you do that!? :-).
 In a retro-perspective, a lot of thinks I did where stupid.
 But I have learned a lot.
 It's a known secret, programmers are smart people and software is a great opportunity to start a lean business.
 You just need your brain and a computer.
 No costs for buildings, machines, ... and so on.
-Furthermore, most of the tools required to create your first product are Open-Source too.
+Luckily, most of the tools required to create your first product are Open-Source nowadays.
 The Eclipse Foundation plays a very important part in that role.
 It seems like we are living in the land of plenty.
-Just create an idea, implement it and you're having a business.
+Just create an idea, implement it and you're having a multi-billion dollar business.
 Frankly, it needs more than that.
 Just having an idea isn't enough to create a successful company.
 So what are the ingredients to create a successful software, respectively business?
+It’s the customers, the team, the product, the licenses, the market, the timing, the network and many more.
 Even when doing Open-Source, you have to make a living of your product.
 Anyways, I'd like to encourage you to believe in your idea and to find a strategy how to develop it.

 Let me take you on a journey of pitfalls, mistakes and hilarious problems one encounters when trying to start a business.

-Here's my final remark: You can work as hard as you can, but the most important thing you need is to have luck!
+Here's my final remark: You can work as hard as you can, but the most important thing you need is to have perseverance and luck!